greguly/WooCommerce-Remove-All-Products/wc-remove-all-products-omniwp/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Improvement: To fix memory/processing timeout errors now we get product count instead of getting the actual products

+= 1.0.2 =
+* Added: ask for users to review the plugin at WordPress.org
+* Improvement: Updated text domains

 = 1.0.1 =
 * Improvement: get products with any post status, kudos for Stevinoz (https://wordpress.org/support/profile/stevinoz) who warned me about 'drafts' not being removed